Jamham1020/BookManagementSystem/readme.md

 Book Management System
 ======================

-This is a COMPSCI-1 Final Group 5 Project by Janet Pham, Yong Gyun Kim, Erika Meza, Marwa Naghmouchi, Vernon Neilly.
+It is a COMPSCI-1 Final Group 5 Project by Janet Pham, Yong Gyun Kim, Erika Meza, Marwa Naghmouchi, Vernon Neilly.

-## How to test

-Click the run ‎▶ button on the top of the page.
+Please check the report for the detail.

 ## Troubleshooting